SkipToTheEndpoint/OpenIntuneBaseline/MACOS/README.md

 ---

 ## Importing the Baseline:
-Please reference [Importing the Baseline](/README.md#importing_the_baseline) for information.
+Please reference [Importing the Baseline](https://github.com/SkipToTheEndpoint/OpenIntuneBaseline/wiki#importing-the-baseline) for information.

 ### Post-Import Configuration
 There are some settings that require manual configuration or creation post-import.
-These are detailed in [SETTINGSGUIDANCE](/MACOS/SETTINGSGUIDANCE.md).
+These are detailed in [SETTINGSGUIDANCE](https://github.com/SkipToTheEndpoint/OpenIntuneBaseline/wiki/macos-settingsguidance).

 ---

 ## Baseline Security Posture
-Primary information regarding adherence to security frameworks can be found in the main repo [README](/README.md#security-framework-adherence).
+Primary information regarding adherence to security frameworks can be found in the main wiki [README](https://github.com/SkipToTheEndpoint/OpenIntuneBaseline/wiki#security-framework-adherence).

 ### Included Settings
 * Entra Join and Authentication via Platform SSO Secure Enclave